-Stock-Based Compensation
+3. Stock-Based Compensation

-During 2004, the Company adopted the 2004 Stock Option and Incentive Plan, as amended and restated in 2006, 2008 and 2009.
-At the Annual Meeting of Stockholders held on May 14, 2012, the stockholders of the Company approved the Company's Fourth Amended and Restated 2004 Stock Option and Incentive Plan (the "2004 Stock Plan"), which, among other things, increased the number of shares of the Company's common stock authorized for issuance thereunder by 166,667 shares.
+During 2004, the Company adopted the 2004 Stock Option and Incentive Plan, as amended and restated in 2006, 2008, 2009, 2012 and 2013.
+At the Annual Meeting of Stockholders held on May 6, 2014, the stockholders of the Company approved the Company's Sixth Amended and Restated 2004 Stock Option and Incentive Plan (the "2004 Stock Plan"), which, among other things, increased the number of shares of the Company's common stock authorized for issuance thereunder by 700,000 shares.
 The 2004 Stock Plan, among other things, provides for granting of incentive and nonqualified stock option and stock bonus awards to officers, employees and outside consultants.
 Outstanding options under the 2004 Stock Plan generally vest over three or four years and terminate 10 years after the grant date, or earlier if the option holder is no longer an executive officer, employee, consultant, advisor or director, as applicable, of the Company.
-As of December 31, 2012, 276,279 shares of common stock were authorized for issuance under the 2004 Stock Plan, of which 9,272 shares had been issued, 47,907 shares were subject to outstanding options at a weighted average exercise price of \$72.06 per share and 176,882 shares were available for future grant.
+As of December 31, 2014, 1,276,279 shares of common stock were authorized for issuance under the 2004 Stock Plan, of which 212,408 shares had been issued, 561,767 shares were subject to outstanding options at a weighted average exercise price of \$6.31 per share and 502,104 shares were available for future grant.

 During May 2009, the Company adopted the 2009 Non-Qualified Inducement Stock Plan (the "2009 Inducement Plan").
 The 2009 Inducement Plan is intended to encourage and enable employees, including prospective employees, of the Company upon whose judgment, initiative, and efforts the Company largely depends for the successful conduct of its business to acquire a proprietary interest in the Company.
 The 2009 Inducement Plan, among other things, provides for the granting of awards, including non-qualified stock options, restricted stock, and unrestricted stock.
-As of December 31, 2012, 13,889 shares of common stock were authorized for issuance under the 2009 Inducement Plan, of which no shares had been issued, 2,083 shares were subject to outstanding options at a weighted average exercise price of \$9.60 per share, and 11,806 shares were available for future grant.
+As of December 31, 2014, 400,000 shares of common stock were authorized for issuance under the 2009 Inducement Plan, of which 200,000 shares had been issued and were outstanding.

-The exercise price of each stock option issued under the 1996 and 1998 Stock Plans was specified by the Board of Directors at the time of grant.
 The exercise price of stock options awarded under the 2004 Stock Plan and the 2009 Inducement Plan may not be less than the fair market value of the common stock on the date of the option grant.
 For holders of more than 10% of the Company's total combined voting power of all classes of stock, incentive stock options may not be granted at less than 110% of the fair market value of the Company's common stock at the date of grant and for a term not to exceed five years.